namsanghak/6372-githubexercises/README.md

 5. Clone the forked repository in your desktop.
 6. Open discussionquestions.txt file with your favorite text editor.
 7. Find your name.
-8. Add your discussion question under your name.
+8. Add a discussion question about the 9-8 readings under your name.
 9. Save the file on your desktop.
 10. Using the desktop Github app, commit and sync.
 11. Check your online Github repository.
 Your changes should show up there.